chadly/chadly.net/contents/2015/04/publishing-react-to-npm/index.md

 #### Option 2

-But what if your consumer isn't using your browserify.
+But what if your consumer isn't using browserify.
 What if they are using [webpack](http://webpack.github.io/)?
 What if they are a total hipster and using something you never even heard of?

 Call me old fashioned, but I think if your package is in npm, it should already be compiled down to javascript from whatever language your source is in ([JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), [CoffeeScript](http://coffeescript.org/), [TypeScript](http://www.typescriptlang.org/), whatever).
 It is the easiest option for your consumer.